 Based on reports by the National Institute on Drug Abuse, there were 10,684 deaths involving an overdose of benzodiazepines in the United States in 2016.
 This trend is driven by a dramatic increase in benzodiazepine prescriptions.
 It has also led to significant growth in the general anxiety disorder drug market.
 A Zion Market Research report revealed that the sector was valued at over $3.3 billion in 2014 and it is expected to hit about $3.8 billion by 2020.

 Over the years, Putnam County has recorded significant levels of Xanax abuse.
 Following this reality, government agencies are beginning to channel efforts to fight the increase in benzo addiction and related overdoses.
 It’s important that you are informed about the risks associated with Xanax use as well as the dangers of addiction.
-If you or a loved one are affected, we can recomment the best Xanax detox centers in Putnam County NY and out-of-state.

 What You Need to Know About Xanax

 Xanax is a prescription drug in the family of benzodiazepines.
 It is typically used for the treatment of panic and anxiety disorders.
 It creates a calming effect on the Central Nervous System (CNS), thereby reducing abnormal brain activity.
 Owing to the ability of Xanax to cause physical dependence, addicts find it difficult to go about their normal activities without having the drug in their system.
 This results in agitation, confusion and rapid heartbeat.
 These mostly occur when Xanax abusers decide to abruptly stop using the drug.
 That’s why Xanax withdrawal should only be attempted under clinical supervision.
 Our recommended Putnam County Xanax detox centers are here to help.